 You will also want it to integrate easily with any video surveillance or building automation system you currently have or may want to sign up for in the future.
-You can also go for a proactive access control system where you can receive alerts real time on your phone when there is any unusual activity e.g. select door is held open for too long.
+You can also go for a proactive access control system where you can receive alerts in real-time on your phone when there is any unusual activity e.g. the select door is held open for too long.
 Choosing a user-friendly and simple interface can make your life much easier when interacting with your system.

 Security should be the most important factor when determining an access control system.
 Using outdated technology, cutting corners in installation may end up costing you more in the long run.
 A professional security service provider will help you design and install a great system.
 Door readers and physical credentials come in many varieties and it is best to go with a system that includes readers with their own memory and processors as well as credentials that incorporate encryption.